tanrax/org-social/README.md

 ### Is there a official client?

 Yes, [org-social.el](https://github.com/tanrax/org-social.el).
 Check [Awesome Org Social](https://github.com/tanrax/awesome-org-social/) for more clients and libraries.

-### Can I share or promote my social.org?

-Make a Pull Request by adding your URL to `registers.txt`.

 ## Use cases